Computation of Feedback Control Laws Based on Switched Tracking of Demonstrations: Algorithm with Tracking Control

-Assume that we have found a CLF $L$ on the investigated set $D$ that is compatible with the same set of demonstrations $\mathcal{T}$ that we use for the construction of LQR tracking.
-Our goal is to construct a continuous time feedback control law that exploits \begin{itemize} \item the presence of a whole \emph{set} of demonstrations instead of a single one, and \item the knowledge of the CLF $L$. \end{itemize}
+Now we will construct a~feedback control law that combines individual tracking controllers in such a way that the it steers the system into the goal set.
+In~\cite{LQRtrees1}, multiple certificates for each separate demonstration so called \emph{funnels} are used to construct a feedback control law.
+Computing these is however costly and it is required to cover the whole initial set $I$ with these funnels.
+In~\cite{LQRtrees2}, the exact certificates are dropped in favor of merely estimating funnels using simulations of the whole system trajectories from randomly generated samples.

-Hence, instead of just following a single demonstration~\cite{LQRtrees2}, we will follow a given target trajectory only for some time period $t_{\mathrm{switch}}$, then re-evaluate whether the current target trajectory is still the most convenient one, and switch to a different one, if it is not.
-Based on this, we will determine stability by relating the point $x(0)$ and the terminal point $x(t_\mathrm{switch})$ to the CLF $L$.
+To avoid computing multiple certificates and the issue of covering $I$ with them, we introduce one single reachability certificate and switching of demonstrations.
+Instead of just following a~single demonstration to the goal, we will follow a~given demonstration only for some time period, then re-evaluate whether the~current target demonstration is still the~most convenient one, and switch to a~different one, if it is not.
+Consequently, we can check reachability from any given point $x(0)$ by relating the~point $x(0)$ and the~terminal point of tracking $x(t_\mathrm{switch})$ to a reachability certificate.
+While this approach still consists of system simulations to evaluate reachability, these are not of full length since they do not require to reach $G$ as in~\cite{LQRtrees2}.
+Thus, they are far more efficient since $t_\mathrm{switch} \ll T$ in most cases as we demonstrate in our computational experiments.

-When switching trajectories, the question is, which new target trajectory to choose.
-One natural possibility is based on the standard Euclidean distance between the current point and the initial point of trajectories in $\mathcal{T}$.
-However this metric does not take the dynamics of the system and the cost into account.
-Another (computationally more expensive) possibility is to use the solution of the Riccati equation used for LQR tracking, since it represents the approximated cost of the tracking \cite{Ber:05}.